Sexual misconduct in surgery

 The Working Party on Sexual Misconduct in Surgery (WPSMS) has shone a light on the alarming prevalence of sexual misconduct, sexual harassment, and sexual assault in our profession.
 Their 2023 report, Breaking the Silence: Addressing Sexual Misconduct in Healthcare, and in-depth study, demonstrated an overdue need for change.

 RCS England is committed to a zero-tolerance approach to sexual misconduct, and we are working to eradicate this behaviour in surgery and healthcare.
-We support the WPSMS’ recommendations and we are working closely with them to drive fundamental change in surgery.
+We fully support the WPSMS’ recommendations and we are working closely with them to drive fundamental change in surgery.

 Support